 Designing with Drought Tolerance

-California has now gone through four years of severe drought causing water shortages and forest fires, all at a great impact to the state’s economy and businesses.
+Running a successful landscape business in a location with abnormally dry or drought-like conditions is a challenge.
+Many places, particularly in the U.S., have now gone through years of severe drought, causing water shortages and forest fires, all of which have a great impact on the state’s economy and businesses.
 To account for the difficult climate, the landscape industry has been forced to change its practices.

-Homeowners in California are doing their part to conserve water.
-Water use in the state has dropped 27.3%, more than the mandated amount of 25% set by the governor.
-Rebate programs are offered through the state to encourage water conservation.
-Some programs, such as the turf removal program, were so successful they had to be shut down as they had insufficient funds to meet the demand.
-Homeowners and landscape contractors alike are also starting to make decisions on what to plant based on the ever-growing chance of fire in California.
-There is a growing trend of ‘fire-smart’ landscaping that aims to control a fire should it break out near your home.
-Tactics such as using wide paver walkways at least 4 feet wide to divide up garden sections, use low-lying and compact shrubs, trees and perennials so as to not completely cover a home in foliage and clean up dead branches and leaves from around the garden.
+There is a growing trend of ‘fire-smart’ drought-tolerant landscaping that aims to control a fire should it break out near your home.
+Tactics such as using wide paver walkways at least 4 feet wide to divide garden sections, using low-lying and compact shrubs, trees, and perennials so as not to completely cover a home in foliage and cleaning up dead branches and leaves from around the garden.

 Designers and contractors working in water-scarce regions are being sought after for ideas on water conservation.
 Though dealing with water shortage is a challenging situation for the landscape industry, exploring sustainable design solutions can provide many alternatives that can help you bring a balance between design and environment.